TUM-FAF/WP/Suggestions.md

 * Better use a report template provided in [repository](https://github.com/TUM-FAF/WP)
 * You said nothing about PSG (At least choose one existent that matches your style.
 If it has any differences - mention them.)
 * Spellcheck your report/documentation/code (even if I don't do it always)
+* Please change the number of laboratory work in readme and in report

 ### About repository